selimslab/selimslab.github.io/_NOTES/projects/pascal-interpreter.md

 3. Interpreter evaluates the AST

 one way to implement an interpreter is visitor pattern and it makes it easy to add new operations later

-just visit the nodes and execute the operations
+Visit the nodes and execute operations

 """